 About World Neighbours Canada

-World Neighbours Canada (WNC) was founded in Oliver 24 years ago, and our programs are currently active in four areas:
+World Neighbours Canada (WNC) was founded in Oliver 24 years ago, and our programs are currently active in three areas:

 • Nepal (Asia)